nitin22234/vastra/README.md

-# vastra is a online platform for clothes shopping
+# vastra is a online platform for clothes shopping and good fashion brands.